 \paragraph{Single-agent Learning vs. Multi-agent Learning.} Under identical settings, multi-agent architectures generally exhibit better performance than single-agent (\textsc{ReAct} vs. BOLAA, \textsc{FireAct} vs. {\ours}), which aligns with Simon's theory of bounded rationality.
 Seemingly contrary to expectations, despite being a single-agent architecture, Chameleon outperforms BOLAA (even \textsc{FireAct} on ScienceQA).
 However, we analyze that this can be attributed to the way it leverages tools.
 In Chameleon, the process of deciding tool parameters is considered a form of tool invocation, and specialized few-shot prompts are designed to guide the model through this process.
-From this aspect, Chameleon, despite being nominally a single-agent architecture, exhibits characteristics that resemble a multi-agent architecture, which does not contradict our initial conclusion.
+From this aspect, Chameleon, despite nominally a single-agent architecture, exhibits features resembling a multi-agent one, which does not contradict our initial conclusion.
 Indeed, we can also explain from the perspective of optimizing objectives.
-Another well-known economic principle, Goodhart's Law \cite{goodhart}, states that \textit{``When a measure becomes a target, it ceases to be a good measure''.} This implies that optimizing one objective on the same agent will inevitably harm other optimization objectives to some extent.
+Another well-known principle, Goodhart's Law \citep{goodhart}, states that \textit{``When a measure becomes a target, it ceases to be a good measure''.} This implies that optimizing one objective on the same agent will inevitably harm other optimization objectives to some extent.
 Therefore, it is not optimal to optimize all objectives on a single agent, and a multi-agent architecture happens to address this issue.
-However, we analyze in \S\ref{para:degree} that excessive fine-grained \textit{division-of-labor} is not the best approach and a moderate division of labor benefits group performance.
+However, we analyze in \S\ref{para:degree} that excessive fine-grained \textit{division-of-labor} is not the best approach.